AkemMensah/e-commerce_node_app/README.md

 # e-commerce_node_app
-A e-commerce backend project built with nodejs and expressjs which focuses more on APIs endpoints.
+An e-commerce backend project built with nodejs and expressjs which focuses more on APIs endpoints.